Viktor Andersson (footballer)

-Johan Viktor Andersson (born 30 March 2004) is a Swedish professional footballer who plays as a goalkeeper for Allsvenskan side IFK Värnamo.
+Johan Viktor Andersson (born 30 March 2004) is a Swedish professional footballer who plays as a goalkeeper for Allsvenskan side IFK Göteborg, on loan from Superettan side IFK Värnamo.
 He is a Sweden youth international.

 Club career

-He joined Malmo at the age of 11 years-old.
+He joined Malmö FF at the age of 11 years-old.
 On 20 May 2022, he signed his first senior contract with the club, agreeing to a three and-a-half year deal.
 In December 2022, he was loaned to Lunds BK on a season-long loan where he played 26 matches in Ettan Fotboll in the 2023 season, keeping ten clean sheets.

 On 13 December 2023, Andersson was signed by IFK Värnamo on a three and-a-half year contract.
 He made his competitive debut on 2 March 2024 in a 1–0 loss against Halmstads BK in the group stage of the 2023-2024 Svenska Cupen, where he was substituted on in the second half for the injured Jonathan Rasheed.
 He subsequently made his Allsvenskan debut in the on 1 April 2024, in a 2–2 draw against IF Elfsborg.
 With Rasheed sidelined he continued as the club's first choice keeper that season.